AlexIIL/fabric-api/README.md

 ###  [1.16-alexiil-single-project](https://github.com/AlexIIL/fabric-api/tree/1.16-alexiil-single-project) (Warning: Incomplete)!

-This branch is an attempt to allow expsting fabric-api as a single eclipse project.
+This branch is an attempt to allow exposing fabric-api as a single eclipse project.
 This means:

  + (Positive) Per-project settings apply to all of fabric-api, rather than needing to be confiured indivudally.
  + (Positive) You can clone fabric-api multiple times and rename each clone (in the same workspace).